 Schlesinger Library Reading Room Digital Imaging Policy

-Our policy is designed to assist readers with note-taking by permitting limited use of digital cameras and camera-enabled devises such as tablets and smart phones in the Carol K. Pforzheimer Reading Room.
-Photographs must be for study purposes only and cannot be reproduced, transferred, or published.
-For images for publication, please see our instructions for ordering scanned images for publication.
+Our policy is designed to assist readers with note-taking by permitting use of digital cameras and camera-enabled devises such as tablets, document cameras and smart phones in the Carol K. Pforzheimer Reading Room.
+Photographs must be for study or educational purposes only.
+To obtain images for publication, please see our instructions for ordering scanned images for publication.

 Imaging by readers is subject, but not limited to, the following conditions:

-- The Library reserves the right to refuse permission when such photography would cause injury to Library holdings and/or donor restrictions prohibit duplication.
-Material may be subject to examination by the desk attendant for physical condition, copyright issues, and donor restrictions before approval will be given.
+- The Library reserves the right to refuse permission when such imaging would cause injury to Library holdings and/or violate donor restrictions or copyright.

-- No tripods or handheld or flatbed scanners are allowed.
+- No tripods or portable scanners requiring contact with materials are allowed.

 - Materials must be handled properly and with great care: